mozilla/airmozilla/CONTRIBUTING.md

 All open bugs are [listed on Bugzilla](https://bugzilla.mozilla.org/buglist.cgi?product=Webtools&component=Air Mozilla&resolution=---).
 The bugs are sorted by priority from P5 to P1 where P1 are the most "urgent".

+You can look for good beginner bugs by searching for the string `[good first bug]` in the Whiteboard field.

 ## Coding style